 - All-inclusive employee stipends, also known as Lifestyle Spending Accounts (LSAs)

-- Wellness stipends
+- Wellness stipends and weight management stipends

-- AI tools stipends
+- Professional development stipends and AI upskilling stipends

 - Remote work stipends